 Students who receive the African American Student Academic Scholarship are not eligible to receive the Dr. Henry Logan Starks Scholarship.
-The application deadline for the Dr. Henry Logan Starks Scholarship is the last day of each fall and spring semester for the upcoming semester.
+The application deadline for the Dr. Henry Logan Starks Scholarship is May 30.

-International Scholarships: Limited scholarships of up to 100% are available for International students.
+International Scholarships: Limited scholarships of up to 70% are available for International students.
 The scholarship cannot be continued to a second degree program.
-The student must be enrolled for nine hours or more in each of the fall and spring semesters, and three hours or more in the summer.
+The student must be en-rolled for nine hours or more in each of the fall and spring semesters, and three hours or more in the summer.
 Apply to the Director of Admissions.